nexodus-io/nexodus/docs/user-guide.md

 ## Deploying the Nexodus Relay

-Nexodus Controller makes best effort to establish a direct peering between the endpoints, but in some scenarios such as symmetric NAT, it's not possible to establish the direct peering.
-To establish connectivity in those scenario, Nexodus Controller uses Nexodus Relay to relay the traffic between the endpoints.
+Nexodus Controller makes the best effort to establish a direct peering between the endpoints, but in some scenarios such as symmetric NAT, it's not possible to establish direct peering.
+To establish connectivity in those scenarios, Nexodus Controller uses Nexodus Relay to relay the traffic between the endpoints.
 To use this feature you need to onboard a Relay node to the Nexodus network.
 This **must** be the first device to join the Nexodus network to enable the traffic relay.

 ### Setup Nexodus Relay Node

 Clone the Nexodus repository on a VM (or bare metal machine).
 Nexodus relay node must be reachable from all the endpoint nodes that want to join the Nexodus network.
-Follow the instruction in [Installing the agent](#installing-the-agent) section to setup the node and install the nexodus binary.
+Follow the instruction in [Installing the agent](#installing-the-agent) section to set up the node and install the nexodus binary.

-You can list the available organizations using following command
+You can list the available organizations using the following command

 ```sh
 ./nexctl  --username=kitteh1 --password=floofykittens organization list